D4veDev/Data-Analyst/README.md

 Install Dependencies
 </summary>

-### This step install all necessary dependencies into your virtual environment to make the project work
+### This step installs all necessary dependencies into your virtual environment to make the project work

 Change your directory to